 A subset of DHC tables were included in early iterations of DAS demonstration data.
 In the Redistricting Data section below, see:

 Improvements in the design, processing and coding of the 2020 Census allow the release of data for almost five times as many detailed race and ethnic groups than were possible in 2010.
-Development of disclosure protections to accommodate this improvement are underway.
-See the “Detailed DHC” tabs in the 2020 Census Data Product Planning Crosswalk.

 Beginning in October 2019, the Census Bureau released a series of demonstration data products that applied iterative development versions of the 2020 Census Disclosure Avoidance System (DAS) to published 2010 Census Data.
 The first two demonstration data sets focused simultaneously on both redistricting and Demographic and Housing Characteristics data (DHC, known in earlier censuses as Summary File 1, or “SF1”).
 In August 2020, pandemic-triggered operational delays required the Census Bureau to prioritize development focus on the redistricting data to attempt to meet the statutory data release deadline.
 Demonstration data from September 17, 2020, forward focused solely on the redistricting data.
 (See Development Timeline)